This post may contain affiliate links. Please read our disclosure policy.

 Easy Classic Egg Salad is deliciously creamy, made with perfectly hard-boiled eggs, mayo, mustard, a little relish, and salt and pepper.
 Just the right recipe for a quick lunch – atop a bed of lettuce for a salad, on crusty bread to make a delightful sandwich, or enjoy with crackers or just with a spoon.

 I often start thinking about egg salad as Spring approaches.
-Not really sure why, I guess the whole boiling eggs for Easter marks the season for egg salad …
+I’m not really sure why; I guess the whole boiling eggs for Easter marks the season for egg salad …

 Also, when I think of eggs and Easter, my mind goes back to when I was dating my husband and the first time I went to his house for Easter.
 In my family, our celebrations always included a big ole lunch (or dinner, as us southerners call it), with a big ham and all the casseroles.